-A handover certificate must be provided for each scaffold and all subsequent adaptions.
+The scaffolder must provide a handover certificate for each scaffold erected or adapted.
 Directly employed scaffolders must also provide a handover certificate on completion of work.

-The Site Manager must inspect the scaffold at handover before the scaffold is brought into use and regularly thereafter (

-At least every seven days - see section 1.4.3).
-The Working Platform/Scaffold Inspection Record Sheet (Construction HSE Plan - Folder 2, F2.6).
+The Site Manager must inspect the scaffold at handover before the scaffold is brought into use and regularly thereafter (at least every seven days - see section 1.4.3).
+The Working Platform/Scaffold Inspection Record Sheet (Construction HSE Plan - Folder 2, F2.6) is illustrated below:

-On complex or designed scaffolds, guidance on the additional critical elements to check should have been provided by the scaffold designer (see Section 5.1.5 - 6).
+On complex or designed scaffolds, guidance on the additional critical elements to check should have been provided by the scaffold designer (see section 5.1.5 - 6).